kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

     :   This parameter specifies the hashed Admin password.
 This password is required for using DCOS.
 See step 1 for more information on how to create.

     **superuser_username**
-    :   This parameter specifies the Admin username.
+    :   Specify a new username for the `Bootstrap superuser`.
 This username is required for using DCOS.
+For more information, see <a href="../security-and-authentication/managing-authorization/" target="_blank">Managing Authentication</a>.

     For the complete list of available configuration options and parameters, see the [Configuration Parameters][1] documentation.